ericnordelo/nile-coverage/README.md

 (env): pip install nile-coverage
 ```

-Nile automatically detecs installed plugins using python [entry points](https://packaging.python.org/en/latest/specifications/entry-points/) feature.
+Nile automatically detects installed plugins using python [entry points](https://packaging.python.org/en/latest/specifications/entry-points/) feature.
 You should see the coverage command listed running `nile`, and you can run the report with:

 ```sh
 (env): nile coverage